madsh/www/docs/index.md

 a list of selected works with contribution

-- [Data-dreven – ikke dræven](https://logb.dk/mads-hjorth-data-dreven-ikke-draeven/) presentation of a data centric cloud first approach to development of it in the public sector.
+- [Data-dreven – ikke dræven (in danish)](https://logb.dk/mads-hjorth-data-dreven-ikke-draeven/) presentation of a data centric cloud first approach to development of it in the public sector.

-- [Fællesoffentlig referencearkitektur for deling af data og dokumenter](https://arkitektur.digst.dk/sites/default/files/20180503_rad_v1.0_-_godkendt_af_sda.pdf) editor, co-autor and modeelling.
+- [Fællesoffentlig referencearkitektur for deling af data og dokumenter (in danish, english resume)](https://arkitektur.digst.dk/referencearkitekturer/deling-af-data-og-dokumenter/referencearkitektur-deling-af-data-og-dokumenter) editor, co-autor and modeling.

 - [Governance of IT Architecture in Public Health (in danish)](https://sundhedsdatastyrelsen.dk/-/media/sds/filer/rammer-og-retningslinjer/referenceaktitektur-og-it-standarder/referencearkitektur/konkretisering-governance-processer.pdf?la=da) editor, co-author and process modelling.

+- [Data modeling among non-programmers](https://www.wolframdatasummit.org/2011/attendee/presentations/Hjorth.pdf) invited speaker at Wolfram Data Summit 2011.

 - [Systematic re-examination of carriers of balanced reciprocal translocations: a strategy to search for candidate regions for common and complex diseases](https://rdcu.be/bXFKZ) co-author.